-Recipe of the Week -About Us

 Another version of an old Tuscan dish; it is served with sliced toasted Italian bread.
 In some parts of Italy the toasted slices are lightly dipped in broth before being spread with the liver mixture.

-5 pieces pickled vegetables, such as onions, gherkins, or carrots, cut in small pieces
+• 5 pieces pickled vegetables, such as onions, gherkins, or carrots, cut in small pieces1 t drained capers

 Heat 1/3-cup oil in a skillet and all ingredients except the salt, pepper, vinegar, the remaining tablespoon of oil, and the bread.